STAFF

 Contact Catherine at catherine@calcleanair.org

-Katie Valenzuela, Senior Policy Advocate
+Katie Valenzuela, Policy Consultant

 Katie Valenzuela (she/her) was born and raised in Oildale, Kern County.
 She has spent more than two decades fighting for social justice through community organizing and policy advocacy.
 Before joining CVAQ, Katie ran a consulting firm focused on supporting environmental justice groups working on state policy, served as Policy & Political Director for the California Environmental Justice Alliance, and was the first consultant for the Joint Legislative Committee on Climate Change.
 She has also held positions focused on youth development, statewide education policy advocacy, and advancing food justice.
 She has extensive volunteer experience in Sacramento where she helped organize the Sacramento Urban Agriculture Coalition and the Sacramento Community Land Trust, and was appointed to be one of Sacramento area’s first representatives on the AB 32 Environmental Justice Advisory Committee.
 Katie has a bachelors and masters degree in community development from UC Davis.
 She lives in Sacramento with her two dogs, Kevin and Chevy, and serves on the Sacramento City Council.

-Contact Nahui at nahui@cacleanair.org
+Contact Aaliyah at aaliyah@calcleanair.org